tfzhang006/paper-reading/Im2Struct: Recovering 3D Shape Structure from a Single RGB Image.md

 ## Research Objective
 To recover 3D shape structures from single RGB images, where structure refers to shape parts represented by cuboids.
 ## Background and Problems
+- Existing models which learn to reconstruct 3D volumes from 2D images lose shape topology or part structure information.
+-
 ## Methods

 ## Evaluation